How we can help you

 If you don't have a list, bring all your medicines in a bag, including any herbal or over the counter medicines.

-If you are admitted into hospital you will be asked what medicines you take.
+If you are admitted into hospital you will be asked what medicines you take (do not be concerned if you are asked more than once during your stay, we need to check we have the correct information).
 This helps us to make sure you receive the correct medicine while you are in hospital and helps us identify any potential medicine related problems.
+Please let us know if any of your medicines have changed recently.

-If you are allergic or sensitive to some medicines please let your doctor or one of the nurses know so we can document this in your medical record and make sure you are not given any of these medicines.
+If you are allergic or sensitive to some medicines please let your doctor, pharmacist or one of the nurses know so we can document this in your medical record and make sure you are not given any of these medicines.

 When you leave hospital your pharmacist, nurse or doctor will explain what medicines you will need to take when you go home, how to take them, how long to take them for and how to store them safely.
-A medicines list is also provided if you need or ask for one.
+A medicines list may also be provided, or you can ask for one.

 Information leaflets are also available on each medicine to help you understand your medicines better.
 You can ask your nurse or doctor to contact the pharmacist if you have any questions about your medicines or would like more information.

-If you want to see a pharmacist before you leave hospital, please ask the nursing staff to arrange us to visit you.
+If you want to see a pharmacist before you leave hospital, please ask the nursing staff to arrange for the pharmacist to visit you.

 Medicine names can be confusing.
 The active ingredient is the name of the chemical in the medicine that makes it work.
 The brand name is the name given by the pharmaceutical company.
 There may be quite a few brands of the same medicine.
 The medicine you receive in hospital may look different to the one you receive at home because the hospital keeps a different brand in stock.